Police have defended their handling of an illegal Jubilee rave in Southampton.

 He said: “We never have problems at our events.
 The police told us to go to the Common and the next minute those same officers came in rough handed – that is what caused all the trouble.
-It was a set up.
+It was a

 “They came from everywhere, they took away thousands of pounds worth of equipment and had absolutely no respect for it.